 HELMET USE IS REQUIRED —please wear your helmet and keep your chinstrap buckled.

 REMEMBER THAT THIS EVENT IS TAKING PLACE ON OPEN ROADS.
 Motorized traffic will be present.

 BE PREDICTABLE.
-Group riding requires more attention to predictability than riding alone.
+Group riding requires more attention than riding alone.
 Other riders expect you to continue straight ahead at a constant speed unless you indicate differently.

 OBEY ALL TRAFFIC SIGNS AND SIGNALS.
-Stop at stop signs and lights, if you want.
+Stop at stop signs and lights.

 OBEY COURSE STAFF AND VOLUNTEERS.